 But… how are you going to do it?

 Well, there are a lot of things you could do.
-Sending paid ad traffic to a high-converting website (like we offer at Carrot), optimizing your ad campaigns for a better click-through rate, and creating sales scripts can all make a massive difference in how many leads you generate and how many deals you close per month.
+Sending paid ad traffic to a high-converting website, optimizing your ad campaigns for a better click-through rate, and creating sales scripts can all make a massive difference in how many leads you generate and how many deals you close per month.

-For many top real estate pros, though, follow-up is one of the biggest determiners of success.
+Follow up with real estate leads is one of the biggest determiners of success.

 If an agent or investor has a rigorous and consistent follow-up system in place, they are far more likely to be successful than those that assume a lead is dead if they don’t get a signed contract after the first phone call.